Skip to content

 Co-located task scheduling emulation

-It's similar to hiring a general contractor instead of individual workers.
+It's similar to hiring a contractor instead of individual workers.
 The contractor can efficiently manage multiple projects by assigning tasks to workers as needed, which works better than clients trying to manage workers directly.

 This interception is typically done using LD_LIBRARY_PATH / LD_PRELOAD in user space, resulting in minimal performance overhead.
 The rate limiter usually uses a token bucket algorithm and polls GPU metrics via the nvml library.